 Any thoughts of Ulster kicking on in the second half were quickly dismissed after a controversial yellow card for Gilroy.
 The winger went for an obvious intercept only to be adjudged as a deliberate knock on and the Dragons crossed for their first try before the winger had sat down in the naughty chair.

 It was a simple score for Rynard Landman down Gilroy’s wing after Ulster failed to number up following a line out drive.
 O’Brien’s conversion brought the score to 10 all.

 Ulster hit back before Gilroy returned.
 Jared Payne lurking on Stuart Olding’s shoulder to run the simplest of lines through to the try line.
 Pienaar converted to restore Ulster’s seven point lead.

-Pienaar took a stray boot to the face and was replaced by Paul Marshall, the unfortunate Marshal cruelly exposed by his team mates within minutes of taking to the pitch.
+Pienaar took a stray boot to the face and was replaced by Paul Marshall, the unfortunate Marshall cruelly exposed by his team mates within minutes of taking to the pitch.